LucaTheHacker/GoFritzBox/README.md

 ### Why it is not complete?
 Because AVMDE didn't release a documentation for its APIs, building this library is very hard and I won't lose my time building functions that nobody will use.

+### Dude!
+There's no good documentation!
+Nice point, I really appreciate your attention.
+I don't really know what some things are due to the very confusing APIs.
+I've tried to do my best, you'll have some happy time trying to figure out what's going on.

 ## Supported features:
 * Login
 * LoadInfo